McTsts/Minecraft-String-Utilities/README.md

 - examples: Has some example functions (Ts)
 - string_operations: Can create "substrings" of char arrays (Ts)
 - unix: Converts unix timestamps into dates/times (Suso)
+- base64: converts an array of base64 chars into an array of ascii chars (gibbs)
 - *More coming soon (Ts/gibbs)*

 ## Module - Strings